eteichman/Mastermind/Readme.md

 Mastermind game.
-The user can choose a level and play against the computer :)
+The user can select the level of difficulty and play against the computer :)